 Planning permission is normally required for all forms of ‘development’ which includes the erection of new buildings, extensions and alterations to existing buildings and all material changes of use of buildings or land.

 Development or building work which does not require planning permission is termed ‘permitted development’ and under the Town & Country Planning Act development which is thereby ‘permitted’ does not require formal planning consent.

 For commercial and industrial projects, the extent of works which constitute ‘permitted development’ is relatively small, and is usually limited to internal alterations, very small extensions or a minor change of the use of the building.

 For residential projects however there is a much wider category of work which constitutes ‘permitted development’ and certain extensions, external alterations and erection of outbuildings etc. can be undertaken without the need to apply for or obtain planning permission.

-Reference to the above Document is advisable at an early stage when considering your proposals.
-A Technical Guidance Document and a number of interactive ‘Mini-Guides’ explaining the rules governing permitted development for householders can be found on the Planning Portal website. www.planningportal.gov.uk/england/public
+Reference to the above Documents is advisable at an early stage when considering your proposals.
+In addition, a number of interactive ‘Mini-Guides’ explaining the rules governing permitted development for householders can be found on the Planning Portal website. www.planningportal.gov.uk/england/public

 Despite this available access to the above Guidance, the legislation surrounding permitted development is still relatively complicated, and Householders with little or no prior knowledge of planning matters may find interpreting the legislation difficult.